 Most lunch meats and cold cuts contain high amount of sodium and nitrates, a chemical used to preserve deli meats and other types of processed meats such as sausages and hot dogs, which are known carcinogens, which means they can cause cancer.

 When you eat lunch meat, the nitrates are converted into nitrosamines in your body, which are even more dangerous substances.
 Studies have shown that these nitrosamines can cause cancer in humans, particularly stomach cancer.

-Most babies don’t need to eat lunch meat for protein; there are plenty of other options that give them what they need (white fish, chicken, veggies, fresh meats, breast milk, formula or solid food) without exposing them to the risks associated with nitrates and nitrosamines.
+Most babies don’t need to eat lunch meat for protein; there are plenty of other options that give them what they need (white fish, sushi, eggnog, chicken, veggies, horseradish, fresh meats, breast milk, formula or solid food) without exposing them to the risks associated with nitrates and nitrosamines.